huggingface/blog/train-sentence-transformers.md

 Loss functions measure how well a model performs on a given batch of data and guide the optimization process.
 The choice of loss function depends on your available data and target task.
 Refer to the [Loss Overview](https://sbert.net/docs/sentence_transformer/loss_overview.html) for a comprehensive list of options.

-Most loss functions can be initialized with just the `SentenceTransformer` you're training and some optional parameters:
+Most loss functions can be initialized with just the `SentenceTransformer` `model` that you're training:

 ```python
 from datasets import load_dataset